neo-project/docs/docs/en-us/reference/govapi/onPersist.md

-# Function onPersist
+# onPersist Method

-Manually perform actions this Nep5 contract will do upon block persisting.
+Manually performs actions the Nep5 contract will do upon block persisting.

 ## Contract